deltachat/deltachat-pages/en/help.md

 is typically also able to get all your non-deleted messages and doesn't even need to decrypt any previously collected messages.

-We tentatively designed a Forward Secrecy scheme that withstood initial scrutiny from several cryptographers and usable security experts.
-Our tentative scheme is designed to reliably work in federated messaging networks and with multi-device usage.
+We designed a Forward Secrecy approach that withstood initial examination from some cryptographers and implementation experts but is pending a more formal write up to ascertain it reliably works in federated messaging and with multi-device usage, before it could be implemented in [chatmail core](https://github.com/chatmail/core), which would make it available in all [chatmail clients](https://chatmail.at/clients).
-However, a [chatmail core](https://github.com/chatmail/core) implementation has not been scheduled yet, but once implemented, Forward Secret messaging would be immediately available in all [chatmail clients](https://chatmail.at/clients).

 ### Does Delta Chat support Post-Quantum-Cryptography? {#pqc}